USA falters as Bale grabs point for Wales - Recap, analysis, reaction

-The USA and Wales battled it out to a tight, tense draw in the World Cup as both teams will be fairly happy with that outcome in Group B.
+The USA and Wales battled it out to a tight, tense draw in their World Cup opener as both teams will be fairly happy with that outcome in Group B.

+But the U.S. will feel like this was one that got away as Gareth Bale equalized with eight minutes to go for Wales (playing in their first World Cup game since 1958) as the young Americans couldn’t hold on for all three points.

-After eight years away from the World Cup, this was as tense as you would expect as Gareth Bale grabbed a point for the Welsh late on as a draw was a fair result.
+After eight years away from the World Cup for the U.S., this was as tense as you would expect as Bale grabbed a point for the Welsh late on as a draw was a fair result.

 After a dominant start the U.S. took the lead in the first half as Christian Pulisic surged forward and played a perfect through ball to the onrushing Tim Weah who poked home confidently to send American fans everywhere wild.